Features of GPC

 1) No interaction between solutes and packing material is assumed.

 2) To prevent the interaction, selection of appropriate eluent is essential.

 3) The order of elution is the order of molecular size of solutes (from larger to smaller molecular size.)

 4) The solutes whose molecular size is larger than the pore size of packing material cannot be separated each other.
-The upper limit of the molecular size which can be separated is called as “exclusion limit”.
+The upper limit of the molecular size which can be separated is called “exclusion limit”.
 The exclusion limit is peculiar to column type.

-6) The total volume of pores is called as “inner volume(Vi)”.
+6) The total volume of pores is called “inner volume(Vi)”.
 The elution volumes of all solutes by pure GPC mode must exist between Vo and Vo + Vi.

 Causes which prevent GPC mode

 When performing GPC mode analysis, the most important thing is how to realize pure GPC mode.
 For the analyses of polystyrene and saccharides, the optimal conditions to realize pure GPC mode are well-known.
 However, for some samples, it is difficult to find the optimal condition.
 And, sometimes, chromatograms which do not act on GPC mode appear or only poor reproducibility can be obtained.